Contents

 CouchApps have limited support for javascript.

-object is one of the places where you can embed
+The shows object is one of the places where you can embed

 anonymous javascript functions in a string.